EVALALIGN: Supervised Fine-Tuning Multimodal LLMs with Human-Aligned Data for Evaluating Text-to-Image Models: Qualitative Analysis

 \section{Qualitative Analysis}

-As shown in Figure~\ref{fig:qa_comp}, we present a comparison of different evaluation metrics on images generated by four models, including human annotated scores, \ourmethod, ImageReward~\cite{xu2024imagereward}, HPSv2~\cite{wu2023hpsv2}, and PickScore~\cite{kirstain2024pickscore}.
+As shown in Figure~\ref{fig:qa_comp}, we present a comparison of different evaluation metrics on images generated by four models, including human annotated scores, \ourmethod, ImageReward~\citep{xu2024imagereward}, HPSv2~\citep{wu2023hpsv2}, and PickScore~\citep{kirstain2024pickscore}.
 The digits in the figure represent the ranking for each evaluation metric, with darker colors indicating higher rankings.
 From the figure, it is evident that our proposed EvalAlign metric closely matches the human rankings across two evaluation dimensions, demonstrating excellent consistency.

-Furthermore, Figure~\ref{fig:qa_finegrained} showcases the \ourmethod evaluation metric across different fine-grained results.
-The numbers in the figure represent \ourmethod scores for the corresponding evaluation aspect, with darker colors indicating higher scores and better generation performance.
+Specifically, the numbers in the figure represent \ourmethod scores for the corresponding evaluation aspect, with darker colors indicating higher scores and better generation performance.
 Note that if the text prompt does not specify a particular style, the style consistency score defaults to 0.
 From these results, it is evident that the same text-to-image model exhibits significant performance variation across different evaluation aspects.